ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 # Interlude

-Before getting any further, it is necessary to have an overview of the data sources on which the following examples will be based.
-By “data sources”, I mean all data that come from external APIs or databases.
-I will use a list of books and films that each refer to a person via its identifier (an author for a book, a director for a film).
+Before going any further, it is necessary to have an overview of the data sources on which the following examples will be based.
+By “data sources”, I mean _all_ data that comes from external APIs or databases.
+I will use a list of books and films that each refer to a person via its identifier (an author for a book, a director for a film, etc.).
 These lists are intended to simulate the response of external APIs (e.g., _media_ API and _people_ API).

 ```js
 const bookData = [